iromli/iromli.github.io/content/2013/11/the-birth-of-flosculus.md

     or doing shell command and pipeline magic (better) to know what's really going on in your production-ready application?
     Enter [Kibana][old_kibana] or [Kibana 3][new_kibana] then!
-    I think you're gonna like this web-based log file instrospection (if that's the term).
+    I think you'll like this web-based log visualization app.

-TBD
+Given the schema above, i realized that i need to replace _forwarder_ with Beaver-like library.
+After all, the box where current _forwarder_ program lives right now, is a server where it has plenty of Python-based scripts there.
+So i though, let's add yet another Python script.

 [beautiplan]: http://www.beautiplan.com/
 [heka]: https://github.com/mozilla-services/heka